-Check out this video from Solent University, packed full of great tips on how to write a strong law Personal Statement:
+Watch this video from Solent University Law School, Southampton, which is packed with great tips on how to write a strong personal statement for law.

 Loading More Content